 Best Hostel in Thonglor: Holy Sheet Hostel

 Holy Sheet Hostel is one of Bangkok’s lively party hostels.
 Located along Sukhumvit Road, it is close to the area’s top bars and restaurants.
 Boasting a comfortable common room and 24-hour breakfast, this chic hostel is an ideal home away from home for travellers.

 IR-ON is a trendy and modern hotel in Bangkok.
 It’s close to public transport and top attractions, so you can easily make the most of your time in the city.
 Each room is beautifully furnished and comes with comfortable beds, an ensuite bathroom, and large windows.

 This exquisite five-star hotel is situated in trendy Thonglor, and surrounded by restaurants, bars and shops.

-It provides comfortable and modern rooms, and guests will love lounging by the outdoor pool or enjoying a meal at the on-site restaurant.
+Rooms are comfortable and modern, and guests will love lounging by the outdoor pool or enjoying a meal at the on-site restaurant.
 This is one of our top picks for places to stay in Bangkok for ultimate relaxation.

 - Dine on delicious food at Soul Food Mahanakorn.

 - Savour fresh and delicious sushi and more at Maki on Fifth Sushi Bar and Bistro.

 - Play your favourite games – both board and video – as you sip delicious cocktails at the Game Over Lounge.